nimishakarnatak/nimishakarnatak.github.io/content/authors/admin/_index.md

 <!-- My research is driven by the fundamental need to address the inequalities faced by underserved populations, with the ultimate mission of improving their quality of life.
 This commitment shapes my ongoing  -->

 I am a Ph.D. student in Computer Science at the [University of Oxford](https://www.ox.ac.uk/), where I am supervised by [Professor Sir Nigel Shadbolt](https://en.wikipedia.org/wiki/Nigel_Shadbolt) and [Professor Max Van Kleek](https://www.cs.ox.ac.uk/people/max.vankleek/) (two of my favorite people in the world 🌍).
 My PhD research focuses on the inclusive development of LLM-based systems for novice technology users in high-stakes settings.
-Alongside my doctoral studies, I also worked as Student Researcher at [Google DeepMind](https://deepmind.google/) in London, where my research focuses on co-creation with generative AI.
+Alongside my doctoral studies, I am also working as an International Consultant at [World Bank](https://www.worldbank.org/ext/en/home).
+Prior to this, I also worked as Student Researcher at [Google DeepMind](https://deepmind.google/) in London, where my research focuses on co-creation with generative AI.

 Before joining PhD, I worked as a [Research Fellow](https://www.microsoft.com/en-us/research/academic-program/research-fellows-program-at-microsoft-research-india/) in the [Technology and Empowerment Group](https://www.microsoft.com/en-us/research/theme/technology-and-empowerment/) at [Microsoft Research India (MSRI)](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/).
 At MSRI, I conducted human-centered research in the domain of healthcare under the supervision of (the incredible) [Dr. Bill Theis](https://en.wikipedia.org/wiki/Bill_Thies).
 Over the years, I have been privileged to contribute as an intern or research assistant at some of the world's most prestigious institutions, including the [International Labour Organization (𝐈𝐋𝐎)](https://www.ilo.org/) in Geneva, Switzerland, the [Indian Institute of Technology Roorkee (𝐈𝐈𝐓-𝐑)](https://www.iitr.ac.in/), the [Indian School of Business (𝐈𝐒𝐁)](https://www.isb.edu/en.html), and the [Indian Institute of Remote Sensing (𝐈𝐈𝐑𝐒)](https://www.iirs.gov.in/) under the [Indian Space Research Organization (𝐈𝐒𝐑𝐎)](https://www.isro.gov.in/).